 It took me literally years to get that rifle right.
 An hour at a time here and there searching online, installing and discarding parts.
 Many parts came from sources most people wouldn’t look at, and some things required researching some obscure topics.
 The results so far: (1) a rifle I really, finally like; (2) the only Ruger 10/22 of its kind; (3) amazement at how hard it is to find the right aftermarket parts for world’s most popular .22 autoloader; and (4) a chance to make it even nicer to shoot than I first intended.

 #4 is a big one.
 After a couple early successes, I got carried away and did all sorts of things I hadn’t originally planned.
-I began with one Ruger 10/22, now I have three of them, and I’m not done yet.
+I began with one Ruger 10/22, now I have four of them, and I’m not done yet.

 I mention specific parts and manufacturers in these articles.
 I found these parts myself, and installed them myself.
 These parts were not recommended to me (too bad, it would have saved me lots of time) and I received no payments of any sort for my recommendations.